Wayne Weidemann: Post-AFL

 In 2010, Weidemann was coach at South Australian Amateur Football League (SAAFL) Division Two club PHOS Camden.
 Although Wayne got the side back into Division 1, Weidemann parted ways with PHOS and signed as coach of the struggling Broadview Football Club Division 1 A Grade side in 2013 also re-signing in 2014.
 He replaced former SANFL player Phil Harrison.
 Broadview are continuing to struggle in Division 1 as they have been plagued with injuries.
 Weidemann has come into Broadview in 2013 with other new Coaching staff including former Port Adelaide player and two time SANFL Magarey Medallist Damian Squire and Mark Kemp.

-Wayne, along with Squire and Kemp, moved to coach Walkerville FC for the 2017 season and were reappointed for the 2018 and 2019 seasons.
+Wayne, along with Squire and Kemp, moved to coach Walkerville Football Club for the 2017 season and were reappointed for the 2018 and 2019 seasons.